jingmeiqiu/Jingmeiqiu.github.io/_pages/research.md

 The application domain areas include:

 - Fluid and gas dynamics
-- Plasma Physics
+- Plasma Physics and Astrophysics
-- Astrophysics
+- Biomedical informatics
-- Climate modeling and simulations
+- Climate and traffic flow simulations
-- Traffic flow simulations